Haoming02/ollama-unity/README.md

 - **LoadChatHistory()**
     - Load the chat history from the specified path
     - Calls `InitChat()` automatically instead if the file does not exist
+- **ChatWithTool()**
+    - A special variant where you can additionally provide a list of `Tools`
+    - The LLM will return which function(s) to call, along with the corresponding arguments
+    - Though, you still need to manually parse and call the function yourself, unless you want to do some `Reflection` shenanigans...

 #### RAG